ahryho/nlp-flood-extraction/README.md

 These instructions will help you set up and run the tool in a Conda environment on the local machine.

+### Structure

+The tool consists of the following files:

+* `nlp_flex.py`: Main script for running the tool.
+* `content_extraction.py`: Script for extracting content from URLs using Newspaper3k and processing the extracted content using OpenAI.
+* `utils.py`: Logging configuration for the tool.
+* `environment.yml`: Conda environment file for the tool.
+* `config`: Folder containing configuration files for the tool.
+* `data`: Folder containing input files for the tool.
+* `output`: Folder containing results files for the tool.
+* `logs`: Folder containing log files for the tool.

 ### Requirements

 - [Python 3.12](https://www.python.org/downloads/)